 About John EHLERS:

 From California, USA, John is a veteran trader.
 With 35 years trading experience he has seen it all.
-John has an engineering background that led to his technical approach to trading ignoring (with one important exception).
+John has an engineering background that led to his technical approach to trading ignoring fundamental analysis (with one important exception).

 John strongly believes in cycles.
 He’d rather exit a trade when the cycle ends or a new one starts.
 He uses the MESA principle to make predictions about cycles in the market and trades one hundred percent automatically.

 • What is more appropriate than trading individual stocks